clickmimo/clickmimo.github.io/_posts/thm/2022-3-22-ninja-skills.md

 2>/dev/null - this will send all the error responds to the /dev/null
 ```

-For additional infomarmation about the find command you can use `man find` in your terminal. <br />
+For additional information about the find command you can use `man find` in your terminal. <br />

 Later I have found an other way to search for all files with a single command.